mnets/pymnet/doc/index.rst

 * :ref:`reference`: *Reference for all functions and classes in the library*
 * :ref:`tutorial`: *Easy way of getting started with various topics*

-A `pdf version of this documentation <MultilayerNetworksLibrary.pdf>`_ is also available.